fadfood5/SwiftNodeTemplate/README.md

 carthage update
 ```

-You are all set!

 ### Examples of HTTP calls

-This template uses the Alamofire framework for HTTP calls and SwiftyJSON to parse JSON objects.
+This template uses the [Alamofire](https://github.com/Alamofire/Alamofire) framework for HTTP calls and [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) to parse JSON objects.

 The following is an example of a post function that receives a JSON object.